xyuebai/data-etl-for-ml/README.md

 ## Project Description

-The ETL job include data crawling from online, data cleaning, and feature engineering.
-The data is saved in parquet format locally and also upload to AWS S3
+This project includes data crawling, data processing, and data loading to S3.
+The data is crawled from a public apartment trading website and then it is cleaned and formatted.
+Features are extracted from the data, and the file is finally saved in parquet format locally and also in S3

 ## File Structure